Frequently Asked Questions

 Who can invest through Vex.trade?

-Only Qualified Purchasers as defined under the Investment Company Act of 1940 (ICA) may participate in Vex auctions.
+Only Qualified Purchasers as defined under the Investment Company Act of 1940 (ICA) may participate.
 Qualified Purchasers generally include:

 Additionally, investors must be eligible to invest in funds exempt from registration pursuant to Section 3(c)(7) of the ICA (3(c)(7) funds) through a broker-dealer.